Advanced Care. Unmatched Expertise.

 At Georgia Heart Institute, our cardiothoracic surgical program is led by the surgeons of Northeast Georgia Physicians Group (NGPG).
 These surgeons have been operating for decades, caring for thousands of patients with the most precise and advanced surgical procedures.
 Using national benchmarking data as a guide for key areas of clinical quality and success, these surgeons have fewer complications, shorter procedural times and better outcomes in all areas.
 Plus, our surgical patients are discharged home faster than the national average.
 In addition to exceptional care while in the hospital, our surgical and cardiovascular intensive care teams work to thoroughly educate patients and their families about medication use, activity and recovery upon returning home.

 When it comes to selecting the right expert for your cardiothoracic procedure, it’s important to find a surgeon with extensive experience in treating your specific condition.
-At Georgia Heart Institute, our program is led by the surgeons of Northeast Georgia Physicians Group (NGPG), all of which are fellowship trained.
+At Georgia Heart Institute, our program is led by the surgeons of Northeast Georgia Physicians Group (NGPG), all of whom are fellowship trained.
 Building on this impressive experience, our surgeons perform more than 1,500 procedures each year, encompassing the complete spectrum of cardiothoracic surgeries.
-What truly sets our cardiothoracic surgeons apart is their immense dedication to each patient – they always strive for excellence and deliver the best surgical care possible.
+What truly sets our cardiothoracic surgeons apart is their immense dedication to each patient — they always strive for excellence and deliver the best surgical care possible.

-Following a cardiothoracic procedure, whether it’s open or minimally-invasive, the rehabilitation and healing process is extremely important.
+Following a cardiothoracic procedure, whether it’s open or minimally invasive, the rehabilitation and healing process is extremely important.
 Immediately following surgery, patients receive care in our state-of-art cardiovascular intensive care unit, the Ronnie Green Heart Center.
-For the first few days after the procedure, patients will receive highly-attentive and extremely specialized care designed to meet the unique healing needs following cardiothoracic surgery.
+For the first few days after the procedure, patients will receive highly attentive and extremely specialized care designed to meet the unique healing needs following cardiothoracic surgery.

 While patients are still in the hospital, they’ll connect with the Cardiopulmonary Rehabilitation team.
 The cardiac rehab team will work with your surgeon to develop a personalized recovery plan that covers every step of the healing and recovery journey.
 You will work directly with the cardiac rehab team to get safe and healthy physical activity, dietary guidance and ongoing wellness education.